-Fall months can bring warmth and brightness to your diet and overall wellness -- if you approach them properly.
+Fall months can bring warmth and brightness to your diet and overall wellness — if you approach them properly.

 Gone are the months of sun and beach time, and the feast-filled holiday season begins.
 Depending on where you live, you may leave for work and return home in darkness, which is more likely to inspire curling up in front of the TV than going for a walk or a run.
 All of these factors can influence your diet.

-"Summer is a time of cool salads, grilling, fresh fruit, cold drinks," said Diane Kress, a registered dietitian and author of "The Metabolism Miracle," "The Metabolism Miracle Cookbook" and "The Diabetes Miracle."
-"It's almost as if people begin to hibernate and seek comfort foods during the fall, [such as] casseroles, creamy sauces and rich desserts."
+"Summer is a time of cool salads, grilling, fresh fruit, cold drinks," says Diane Kress, a registered dietitian and author of The Metabolism Miracle.
+"It's almost as if people begin to hibernate and seek comfort foods during the fall — casseroles, creamy sauces and rich desserts."

-And if you're a parent of school-age children, you may rely on fast food, frozen meals and processed snacks, such as potato chips, cookies and pretzels, for convenience as they race between the classroom, extra-curricular activities, study and rest time.
+And if you're a parent of school-age children, you may rely on fast food, frozen meals and processed snacks, like potato chips, cookies and pretzels, for convenience as they race between the classroom, extra-curricular activities, study and rest time.
 But many of these foods are dense in unhealthy fats, sodium, refined grains and calories.

-Healthy Eating Learnings From History
+Healthy Eating Lessons From History

-"We should be adopting almost all of the Native American and pilgrim eating principles," Kress said.
+"We should be adopting almost all of the Native American and pilgrim eating principles," Kress says.
 "Lean meats in the form of naturally-fed game, poultry and fresh-caught fish from pure streams and a clean ocean.
 Fresh fruits and vegetables.
 [There were] no bleached, enriched white flours or pastas, no fast-food joints, convenience stores or junk food.
 Those were the days."

 While it isn't necessary, or perhaps realistic, to limit your fall foods to fresh-picked, organic fare, cutting back on processed foods and eating more natural, seasonal options adds ample bang to your nutritional buck.

 The NICHHD and NIDDKD study of 2000 revealed only two contributing factors to holiday season weight gain: increased hunger and reduced physical activity.
 Following early Americans' lead by eating more grains, nuts, seeds, fruits and vegetables adds plentiful amounts of vitamins, minerals, antioxidants, healthy fats and fiber to your diet.

 Carolyn Scott-Hamilton, a holistic nutritionist, natural-foods chef and creator of the Healthy Voyager brand, recommends pumpkins, sweet potatoes and yams as prime fall-friendly food choices.

-"While folks tend to eat them at holiday meals or as fried snacks, such as sweet potato fries or chips, these veggies are incredibly versatile and should be incorporated regularly in fall meals in order to take advantage of their seasonal health benefits," Scott-Hamilton said.
+"While folks tend to eat them at holiday meals or as fried snacks, such as sweet potato fries or chips, these veggies are incredibly versatile and should be incorporated regularly in fall meals in order to take advantage of their seasonal health benefits," Scott-Hamilton says.
 So make like the pilgrims and Native Americans and eat vegetables fresh or cooked from plates, not packages.

 Fabulous Fall Foods to Try